seatable/seatable-scripts/manual/plugins/tables.md

 Arguments

-* oldTableName: Update the old name of the table
+* oldTableName: the old name of the table
-* newTableName: Update the new name of the table
+* newTableName: the new name of the table

 Example